vdaas/vald/docs/support/faq.md

 # FAQ

-This pages answers the common questions.
+This page answers the common questions.

 Please refer to [trouble shooting page](../user-guides/trouble-shooting.md) when you encounter operation problem.